 How does dualism understand personal identity?
-Both neurosurgeon Michael Egnor and theology professor Joshua Harris acknowledge weaknesses in their philosophies’ understanding of personal identity.
-Aristotelianism, in Egnor’s view, interprets the mind– brain relationship better but Cartesianism, in Harris’s view, interprets personal identity better.
+Both neurosurgeon Michael Egnor and theology professor Joshua Farris acknowledge weaknesses in their philosophies’ understanding of personal identity.
+Aristotelianism, in Egnor’s view, interprets the mind– brain relationship better but Cartesianism, in Farris’s view, interprets personal identity better.

 You may also wish to read:

 How did Descartes come to make such a mess of dualism?
 Mathematician René Descartes strictly separated mind and matter in a way that left the mind very vulnerable.
 After Descartes started the idea that only minds have experiences, materialist philosophers dispensed with mind, then puzzled over how matter has experiences.